 Airtable has a rapidly expanding product but chooses to send marketing and product updates very rarely.

 Instead of bombarding every user with every feature, Airtable periodically puts out an eye-catching changelog newsletter.
 This suits their product well because they make many small useful tweaks at the request of their vocal user base in each release cycle.

 Inside the email, Airtable bullet-points the features and highlights with emoji, making the email friendly and scannable.
 Even without reading further or clicking through, a skim-reading user still gets the essentials.

 EXAMPLE #2: Wistia

-Since it’s focused on one feature, Wistia’s feature announcement email is more geared towards getting the user to test the feature out right now.
+Since it’s focused on one feature, Wistia’s new feature announcement email is more geared towards getting the user to test the feature out right now.
 It follows the simple formula; communicates the benefits, describes how it works, and then prompts the next action.
 And, staying true to their product, Wistia delivers the news with a 40-second announcement video that shows off footage from the feature.

 A/B testing is a big platform upgrade, not a minor tweak or UI overhaul.
 By broadcasting it over email with a short, action-oriented copy, Wistia has the chance to re-engage churned users who were dissatisfied with the product or evaluating other (A/B testing-enabled!) services.

 Email feature announcement best practices #